PycmShoma/TWRP_Mods/README.md

 - Changed clock layout (recovery and theme modification)
 - Added a Flashlight to the main page (theme modification)

-Link to Google Drive folder with mod recovery image, original recovery image, zip package of mod for recovery installing and theme zip package.
+Link to Google Drive folder with:
+- Mod recovery image
+- Original recovery IMAGE for restoring if you don't like this mods
+- Zip package for apply theme with mods

-Downloaded theme zip package move along the path Internal Storage /sdcard/TWRP/theme/ui.zip and rebooting recovery
+Download theme zip package move along the path Internal Storage /sdcard/TWRP/theme/ui.zip and rebooting recovery or reload theme

 https://drive.google.com/drive/folders/1Vkqd17d1u9AevUzChUeknzCZ6sgtzJty